 Strip all the leaves from the bottom half to two-thirds of each stem.
 Do not leave any leaves below the water line, as they could rot and ruin the quality of the water.

-Re-cut the stems.
+Re-cut the stems at an angle.
 A slanted cut helps if you are using floral foam; a stem with a point is easier to insert.
 Cut flower stems at an angle also prevents the stem resting on the bottom of the vase and sealing itself over.
 Angular cuts also great a larger surface area for water uptake.

-If you want to shorten the stems on cut flowers before arranging them, cut their stems underwater; otherwise, the stem can take in too much air, causing a blockage that keeps water from the flower.
+Cut stems underwater if you wish to shorten the stems on cut flowers before arranging them; otherwise, the stem can take in too much air, causing a blockage that keeps water from the flower.
 (This is especially true of roses.)
 Floral supply companies sell underwater cutters; or you can cut a flower in the garden, immediately submerge the stem in warm water, and cut it again in the house while holding it below the water line.

 Poppies, milkweed, and other flowers with milky stems should be held in a flame for about 15 seconds immediately after cutting.
 This seals the latex in the stem but keeps the water-conducting vessels open.
 Without searing, the latex substance can leak into the water and cause it to spoil quickly.
 It can also affect the life of other flowers in the vase.

-For years, florists kept mallets just for the purpose of pounding woody stems—on lilacs, for example—since they were always told that this would help.
-In fact, pounding the stems makes the stems rot faster in the water.
-If possible, cut above woody stems.
+Don’t crush the stems.
+If you have a woody stem—on lilacs, for example—just cut above the stem.
+For years, flowers use to use mallets to crush the stem; In fact, pounding the stems makes the stems rot faster in the water.
 If you can’t cut above the woody stem, submerge the entire stem in water for 20 minutes to an hour before cutting.

 Don’t use cold water.
 Flowers like to be warm and prefer water that is 80° to 110°F. The water in the vase does not need to be maintained at that temperature, but always start cut flowers in warm, not cold, water.
 Cold water has a higher oxygen content, which can cause air bubbles to form in the stems of your flowers, blocking their water uptake.
 Spring bulbs such as tulips and daffodils are the exception to this rule as they prefer to be placed in cold water.

-Some florists will add a tablespoon of sugar to nourish flowers.
-Others use a splash of bleach to inhibit bacterial growth (just ¼ teaspoon per litre of water).
+Add a tablespoon of sugar to nourish flowers.
+Some florists use a splash of bleach to inhibit bacterial growth (just ¼ teaspoon per litre of water).
 Both extend the life of the flowers.